 COCONUT TREE HILL

 What is the most famous spot in Mirissa?
 The Coconut Tree Hill with no doubts.
 This spot has become quite popular over the past few years, especially on Instagram.
 Due to that, it’s not unlikely to see here lots of people queuing to take some photos with these tall palm trees.
 Let’s face the truth.
 This is just a hill with palm trees.
 But these palm trees are absolutely beautiful.
-Even though, Coconut Tree Hill gets crowded sometimes it’s definitely a must see place in Sri Lanka and an amazing place to watch the sunset.
+Even though, the Coconut Tree Hill gets crowded sometimes it’s definitely a must see place in Sri Lanka and an amazing place to watch the sunset.

 DAY 20 | UNAWATUNA BEACH| DALAWELLA BEACH | MIHIRIPENNA BEACH | JUNGLE BEACH